 Weighted blankets can be used in place of a top blanket or along with other types of blankets.
 Make sure you're taking weight recommendations and restrictions into account when deciding how heavy your weighted blanket should be.
 Weighted blankets are often either mink or microfiber.

 You might also consider a weighted cooling blanket for warm weather.
 Designed to keep air circulating and pull heat away from you, weighted cooling blankets are a great option for sleepers who want the comfort of a heavy blanket but not the heat.
-Suitable fabrics for cooling weighted blankets are bamboo or cotton because of their moisture-wicking abilities.
+The best cooling weighted blankets are made with bamboo or cotton because of their moisture-wicking abilities.

 3. Heated Blankets